nycdot/Vision_Zero_View/README.md

 # Vision_Zero_View
-web code for vzv.nyc - shows traffic crash fatalities and injuies in NYC and the safety projects to reduce traffic deaths
+web code for vzv.nyc - shows traffic crash fatalities and injuries in NYC and the safety projects to reduce traffic deaths